A little history

 The whole team is immensely proud of what we have achieved over the past 41 years and we are very grateful to everyone who has contributed to the charity’s journey.

-Wessex Cancer Trust established in a portacabin at the Royal South Hants Hospital.
+Wessex Cancer Support established in a portacabin at the Royal South Hants Hospital.

 We set up the first breast cancer screening service in the region.